-In this area, the Center helps the countries consolidate their banking systems and stabilize their financial environments.
+In this area, the Center helps the countries create resilience in their banking systems through sound regulation that helps promote financial stability and better access to finance.

 - Strengthened financial sector surveillance through upgrading of regulatory framework in line with international standards - (2) Make more efficient use of supervisory resources to better oversee key risks in the banking system - (3) Ensure that banks have strong capital and liquidity positions that adequately cover their risks and contribute to financial system stability - (4) Improved supervisory effectiveness through enhanced capacity in IFRS knowledge related to provisioning.